FEATURED ONLINE MBA PROGRAMS

 With these degrees, business professionals can aspire to launch their own small business or fill corporate positions in established companies, competing for jobs in sales, HR, marketing, accounting and more.

 Highly specialized education is often rewarded in Oregon with high-salaried corporate positions.
-In 2014, the US Department of Labor’s Bureau of Labor Statistics published the median salary for some of Oregon’s top business occupations:
+In 2014, the US Department of Labor’s Bureau of Labor Statistics published the median income for some of Oregon’s top business occupations:

 - Chief Executives - $177,980